 One of the most helpful things you can do when your child is struggling with substance use is to connect with others who understand what you are going through.
-There are many options, so take the time to find a support group or professional who you trust and feel comfortable with.
+There are many options, so take the time to find a support group or professional you trust and feel comfortable with.

 To find a professional, ask friends, family, or your doctor.
 Psychology Today also has listings of therapists in local areas.
-It is critical to find someone who specializes in addiction and is open to a research-based approach, as well as the more traditional approaches.
+It is critical to find someone who specializes in addiction and is open to a research-based approach, as well as more traditional approaches.

 Support groups are another way to connect with other people in similar situations.
 SMART Recovery offers family and friends meetings, both in-person and online.Twelve-step support groups are also offered by Al-Anon and Nar-Anon.
 There are meetings in many cities across the country, so by going to their websites, you can search for a meeting in your area.
 The recommendation is to go to six different meetings until you find one that feels like a good fit.

 Finally, reach out to family and friends that you trust, whom you feel will be supportive.
 One option is to reach out to people in your community with children who have also struggled with substance use issues.
 Not everyone has to have experienced substance use with their children to be supportive, so compassionate and understanding friends and family members can also be helpful!
 Just steer clear of those who do pass judgment or who want to give you unsolicited advice.